autowarefoundation/autoware.universe/planning/obstacle_avoidance_planner/README.md

 More details can be seen [here](docs/mpt.md).

+### applyInputVelocity

+Velocity is assigned in the optimized trajectory from the velocity in the behavior path.
+The shapes of the optimized trajectory and the path are different, therefore the each nearest trajectory point to the path is searched and the velocity is interpolated with zero-order hold.

 ### insertZeroVelocityOutsideDrivableArea

 Optimized trajectory is too short for velocity planning, therefore extend the trajectory by concatenating the optimized trajectory and the behavior path considering drivability.